 there are stepping stones.
 As you pass a line of large boulders on the left

-(presumably to prevent parking) look out for a finger post on the left which
+(presumably to prevent parking) look out for a finger post on the right which

 is a permissive path to the coast path.
-Cross the stile there and turn
+Go through the gate there and turn

 This footpath meets the

 coastal path at SM 912407.
 Turn left and follow the coastal path designated

 by the acorn sign.
 You soon come to a pleasant little bay at